 The Reading Assignments will be graded with a plus, check or minus.
 If your work is turned in on time and is completed, you will earn a plus.
 If it is partly complete, it will earn a check.
 And if it is largely incomplete, it will receive a minus.
 Completed not only means that each question is addressed, but also that directions are followed and complete sentences are used.
 Each Reading Assignment contributes up to 8 points towards your homework grade: a plus is 8 points, a check is 6 points, and a minus is 4 points.
 Be sure to answer all parts of all questions!
-Reading assignments are due by 12:20pm of their due date.
+Reading assignments are due by the start of class on their due date.
+There will be a 10% penalty for each 24 hour period an assignment is late after the due date and time up to four days.
+Anything turned in four or more days late will have a 50% penalty.
+Be sure to turn in everything!

 Each WeBWorK problem will be worth roughly one point.
-If a problem has several parts or is particularly challenging it will be worth more.
+If a problem has several parts or is particularly challenging it may be worth more.

 Each Main Exercises assignment will be worth 20 points.
 These should be top quality work and very well presented.
-Assignments are due by 12:20pm on Mondays.
-Assignments turned in after 12:20 will be considered late.
-You may have two free lates and turn in two Main Exercises assignments up to roughly 48 hours late (due by 11:45am in my office on Wednesday) no questions asked.
+Assignments are due by the beginning of class on Mondays.
+Assignments turned in after the time class begins will be considered late.
+You may have two free lates and turn in two Main Exercises assignments up to roughly 48 hours late (due by 9:30am in my office on Wednesday) no questions asked.
 Use these wisely!
+Beyond your two free lates, there will be a 10% penalty for each 24 hour period an assignment is late after the due date and time up to four days.
+Anything turned in four or more days late will have a 50% penalty.
+Be sure to turn in everything!
+Work will receive at least partial credit up until the time I return assignments to the class.
+Once I have returned Main Exercises assignments to class, no credit can be earned, but work will be reviewed.